jdhitsolutions/PowerShell-with-Style/README.md

 ![PSUG Rhein Neckar](images/2024_03_PSUGRheinNeckar_Jeff.png)

 This is a presentation I gave to the PowerShell User Group Rhein Neckar in March 2024.
+You can view the presentation at [https://www.youtube.com/watch?v=6LySy7rrUO8](https://www.youtube.com/watch?v=6LySy7rrUO8)

 The [`demo.ps1`](demo/demo.ps1) file is the master demo script meant to be run in VSCode.
 Or you can copy and paste commands into your PowerShell 7 session. **This will not work in the PowerShell ISE**.

 ## Abstract